 Location

-Grand Bazaar is situated in the Beyazit neighborhood of Fatih district, along the Beyazit Square.
+Grand Bazaar Istanbul is situated in the Beyazit neighborhood of Fatih district, along the Beyazit Square.
 See the location map.

 Transportation